 The treatment plan of ADHD often includes a medication component.
 Should this be the case, any such medications should be prescribed and managed by a psychiatrist or your primary care doctor.
 The Student Health Center clinicians do not write prescriptions for ADHD.

-If you are seeking academic accommodations related to ADHD or a learning disability, you will need to be formally evaluated by a psychologist and provide appropriate documentation.
-Please contact Academic Services to inquire about required documentation and questions about accommodations.
+If you are seeking academic accommodations related to ADHD or a learning disability, you will need to be formally evaluated by a psychologist and provide appropriate documentation to the Office of Disability Resources (ODR).
+Please contact ODR to inquire about required documentation and questions about accommodations.
 Neither the SHC clinicians nor the Talley Center counselors can provide this documentation for you.